 Insights & HMWs

-The team uploaded all their findings throughout the field research stage to the Sprintbase platform, allowing them to consolidate their work and stay on track as they executed the project alongside their day-to-day activities.
+The team uploaded all their findings throughout the field research stage to Sprintbase, allowing them to consolidate their work and stay on track as they executed the project alongside their day-to-day activities.

-Moving forward from field research, they used Sprintbase to form insights and reframe the challenge with new ‘how might we’ questions.
+Moving forward from field research, they formed insights and reframed the challenge with new ‘how might we’ questions.

 “The first time around, the team formed several insights that were safe and familiar with solutions already baked into them; so I made them go back and start again.
 The second time around, they formed revealing, non-obvious insights that really addressed the challenge.
 That’s something great about using Sprintbase, you can go back and see exactly what you’ve done and why you’ve done it, then make changes if needed.”